- Do you maintain an Approved List of Suppliers?

 Why is everything done electronically?Back to top

 Tendering is carried out through the council’s eProcurement portal for several reasons.
-An electronic process creates efficiencies for the council and for bidders; it ensures that the tender process is fully auditable and EU regulations prescribe compulsory electronic tendering in the near future, so we want to perfect our processes now and demonstrate best practice.
+An electronic process creates efficiencies for the council and for bidders; it ensures that the tender process is fully auditable and the PCRs 2015 (and as amended) prescribe compulsory electronic tendering in the near future, so we want to perfect our processes now and demonstrate best practice.

 Additionally there are both cost and environmental benefits to electronic, rather than paper based procurement.
 If you are struggling with electronic systems then please attend one of our Chest training sessions.